Why introduce 3D printing to schools?

 Matt Fradley, Head of Physics, St. Francis’ College

-A Level Physics Students from St Francis’ College built a THREEDY 3D Printer from kit and then used in in their Talent 2030 National Engineering Competition for Girls competition entry.
+A Level Physics Students from St Francis’ College built a THREEDY 3D Printer from kit and then used in in their entry for the National Engineering Competition for Girls.
 They used THREEDY to print a prosthetic hand.
 Much more information is available on their website here.

 Integrating 3D printing into the curriculum